Kibble-Zurek dynamics in the anisotropic Ising model of the Si(001) surface: Appendix: 2D Ising model

 with the abbreviations

-which shows that will in general not be possible to obtain exact closed evolution equations, as first-order terms will couple to third-order correlators, second-order correlators couple to fourth-order terms and so on.
-This hierarchy of correlators can however be closed at some order by mean-field-type approximations, leading in general to nonlinear equations.
+which shows that it will in general not be possible to obtain exact closed evolution equations, as e.g. first-order terms couple to three-point functions ($F_{ij}$ implements a flip of spin at $ij$)